 Let’s move on to another popular luxury brand.
 Just like Gucci, Louis Vuitton has the goal to use 100 percent renewable energy.
 The brand plans to reach this goal by 2025.
 As of 2021, 33% of energy use is renewable.
 Next to this, Louis Vuitton also wants to make the transportation process come completely from non-diesel resources, such as electricity or natural gases.

 Moreover, Louis Vuitton has incorporated green architecture into its brand.
 To ensure the sustainability of the architecture the brand has multiple certifications to show for.
 These certifications include HQETM(High-Quality Environmental), LEED® (Leadership in Energy and Environmental Design), and BREEAM® (Building Research Establishment Environmental Assessment Method).

-As the materials used by Louis Vuitton are not renewable the brand is committed to sourcing their raw materials 100 percent responsible in 2025.
+As the materials used by Louis Vuitton are not renewable the brand is committed to sourcing their raw materials 100 percent responsibly in 2025.
 For this, the company says to be completely transparent.
-As of right now, Louis Vuitton scores 21-30% on the transparency index of fashion revolution.
+As of right now, Louis Vuitton scores 21-30% on the transparency index of the fashion revolution.